MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 #### Visualize Keras Data Augmentations

 We should look into our data augmentations to make sure that they make sense in a real-world application.
-Therefore we need to write the `visualize_augmentations()` function that we used to create data generators above.
+Therefore we need to write the `visualize_augmentations()` function that we used in our `create_generators()` function above.
 I pretty much hacked this together to only sample the same image 9 times out of the custom generator by giving the `flow_from_dataframe()` function a small DataFrame with only two identical observations.
 There is probably a better way to do this, but it does the job well enough.

 We create a 3x3 grid of `matplotlib` plots and sample one image each time from our small generator.
 Each will have a few augmentations added randomly.